harsha-simhadri/big-ann-benchmarks/README.md

 2. Run `pip install -r requirements.txt` (Use `requirements_py38.txt` if you have Python 3.8.)
 3. Run `python install.py` to build all the libraries inside Docker containers.

+## Storing Data

+The framework assumes that all data is stored in `data/`.
+Please use a symlink if your datasets and indices are supposed to be stored somewhere else.

 ## Data sets

 See <http://big-ann-benchmarks.com/> for details on the different datasets.